 Level 2 Review: If the Applicant, Owner or subcontractor does not agree with the findings of the Rehabilitation Administrator, a written appeal shall be submitted to the Loan Committee of the City of Greensboro by mailing the appeal to City of Greensboro, Department of Neighborhood Development, PO Box 3136, Greensboro, NC 27402-3136.
-The appeal shall be filed in writing stating the basis for dispute not less than five (5) days prior to any meeting of the Loan Committee a written statement of findings within five (5) days after consideration of the appeal.
+The appeal shall be filed in writing stating the basis for dispute not less than five (5) days prior to any meeting of the Loan Committee.
+After considering the basis for the dispute, the Loan Committee shall provide a written statement of findings within five (5) days after consideration of the appeal.